 Though the bluetick coonhound is ideal for hunting small game, you don't need to be a hunter to own one.
 However, this breed belongs in an active home where there is plenty of access to explore the outdoors.
 Bluetick coonhounds can be wonderful companions and great family dogs when properly trained and socialized.

-- Coat and Color: Short, sleek, and shiny coat.
-Colors: dark blue with a thickly mottled body; black spots on back, ears, and sides; may have tan markings.
+Coat and Color: Short, sleek, and shiny coat in dark blue with a thickly mottled body; black spots on back, ears, and sides; may have tan markings.

 Characteristics of the Bluetick Coonhound